2022 Concert in the Park Series

 - Concerts in the Park are pet-friendly with the expectation that pets are leashed and well-mannered.

-- No outside alcohol is allowed, but beverage sales are available and benefit a different local non-profit organization at each concert.
-Feel free to bring a dinner picnic though as most concerts only feature beverages and light snacks for sale.
+- No outside alcohol is allowed, but beverage sales are available and benefit a different local non-profit at each concert.
+Feel free to bring a dinner picnic though, as most concerts only feature beverages and light snacks for sale.
 There are also many great restaurants within walking distance of the concert.
 Learn more about dining options in Frisco.